2ndSightLab/aws-deploy/README.md

 git config --unset user.email
 ```

 You can set the username and email for the purposes of commit, but then login with a different user when you push the code.
+Not sure how I feel about that in a large roganization but it keeps my details somewhat out of CloudShell, though not completely.